dssjoblom/rails-ansible-stack/README.md

 This section assumes you have configured the environment file as specified in "Adding a new environment".
-If the server is not firewalled, consider setting up UFW manually before proceeding with Ansible, you should allow ports 22, 80 and 443 and disallow all other ports.
+If the server is not firewalled, consider setting up UFW manually before proceeding with Ansible.
+You should allow ports 22, 80 and 443 and disallow all other ports.

 After this, setup is very simple.
 Run the following command